TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-12-24-how-to-avoid-inject-thanks-to-decorator-feature-in-nette.md

 id: 19
 layout: post
 title: "How to avoid @inject thanks to Decorator feature in Nette"
+perex: '''
-perex: "I often find <code>@inject</code> being overused in projects I review while mentoring.
-They often bring less writing, but in exchange they break <a href='https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)'>SOLID principles</a>.
-Today I will show you solution that will <strong>keep your code both small and clean</strong> - <strong>Decorator feature in Nette</strong>."
+I often find `@inject` being overused in projects I review while mentoring.
+They often bring less writing, but in exchange they break [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).
+Today I will show you solution that will **keep your code both small and clean** - **Decorator feature in Nette**.
+'''
 related_posts: [27]
 tweet: "How to avoid @inject by using Decorator in #nettefw?"
 ---